I've been interested in electronics since I vaporized my dad's electric razor cord with a paper clip at 5 years old.

 I got the DX bug in the early 80s, 40 channel SSB style.
 I worked Gander, Newfoundland from my parents' place, and lots of mobile DX with a Cobra 146 GT SSB rig.
 Good fun.

 In 1990, I met up with my ham radio "Elmer", Paul Andrews, WB1EWS, who worked up the row of cubes from me at Digital Equipment Corporation in Nashua NH.
 Paul convinced me to go for a lunchtime ride with him over to Ham Radio Outlet in Salem, NH.
 He had a Icom 901 in his truck, 6/2/1.25M and 70 cm and he demonstrated that radio,using repeaters built by him, W1OJ, and KA1OKQ.
 I had no idea about VHF mobile operation and repeaters, I had only seen one amateur radio station once before, and never had a demo.
 "Lookit!
 I'm transmitting on 6 Meters through Concord, NH, and coming out on 440 from Mount Wachusett in Massachusetts."
-I guess I got hooked.
+This was fascinating, I got hooked.

 Paul and I became friends, and he convinced me to study for the Technician, which I took in 1991.
 He helped me set up the antenna for my first mobile radio installation in the DEC Spit Brook parking lot with his Bird wattmeter.

 Paul also reactivated my interested in microcontrollers, which led to me starting to build repeater controllers, but that's another story.

 Since the 90s, I've upgraded to Amateur Extra, have become a VE, and I continue to have a lot of fun with my electronics and amateur radio hobby.

 There's a lot of people to thank for this -- the people who helped me find with love for electronics, computers, and radio, but the most thanks go to my dad, Bernard Otterson, who always found a way to help me buy electronic parts, my elmer Paul Andrews, WB1EWS, who showed me radio and took me to the candy store, and my uncle, Bert Armstrong, who showed me not to be afraid to hook alligator clips to the telephone line.
 Thanks, guys!